harryliu-intel/async-toolkit/async-toolkit/m3utils/applications.design-automation.memory.lamb/README.md

 Implementation considerations lead to support for a limited set of configurations.
 - Even bitwidths are supported
 - Even depths are supported
-- Absolute min/max depth and widths vary by process technology
+- Absolute min/max depth and widths (may) vary by process technology, but are at least a depth of 128 words by a width of 144 bits.

 ### Supported Views
 The present state of the code is to generate 'placeholder' content to enable logic design and